audrywolters/weekend-spike/README.md

 ## Write a Challenging Part of Solo Project
 - Create a new React component on button click.
 - New components appear at the bottom of components and push them upward.
+- When Components extend beyond parent container, they are hidden.